 Finally, the menu.
 The first few times I used this recorder, I found the menus a tad confusing and hard to figure out.
 And I use a lot of recorders.
 But the design of the buttons is very good, intuitive, and easy to use.
 So I’d recommend you use the cumbersome menu to set initially set your settings and then let them be.
 Because using the menu is a hassle.

 I debated between using my phone and getting a dedicated voice recorder for dictation.
-The main advantage of using a handheld voice recorder are the features that you get that make dictations easier – but I didn’t expect to get a lot of those features on this recorder: surprisingly, I did.
+The advantages of using a handheld voice recorder are the features that you get that make dictations easier – but I didn’t expect to get a lot of those features on this recorder: surprisingly, I did.
 Gets my recommendation as the best budget dictation recorder you can buy.
 Buy it now from Amazon.